In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 Recruitment and Human Resource Management

 In the recruitment phase, AI can automatically generate position requirements based on project needs within the enterprise.
-When receiving candidate resumes, it can automatically parse the job description and candidate resume, convert both into structured data, and calculate the person-job match, thereby helping HR screen suitable candidates faster.
+When receiving candidate resumes, it can automatically parse the job description (JD) and candidate resume, convert both into structured data, and calculate the person-job match, thereby helping HR screen suitable candidates faster.

 Customer Relationship and Market Feedback